Patiria miniata

 The bat star is usually found in the intertidal zone to a depth of 300 m.
 Its range extends from Sitka, Alaska to Baja California in the Pacific Ocean.
-It is most abundant along the coast of Central California and the Monterey Bay.
+It is most abundant along the Central Coast of California,usually residing in kelp forests due the consistent food source it provides.

 Classification

 The genus of this species has transitioned back and forth between Asterina and Patiria since its inclusion in Fisher's 1911 North Pacific Asteroidea monograph.
 However, recent revisions based on molecular systematics have constrained Asterina and identified Patiria as a complex of three closely related species in the Pacific, including P. miniata, P. pectinifera in Asia and P. chilensis in South America.